Makzy-creator/INNOVATION/README.md

 ---

-**Innovation** - Where blockchain meets humanitarian impact.
+**LIFEFLOW** - Where blockchain meets humanitarian impact.
+Your one pint of blood can save 5 Lives.
 Every donation matters, every life counts.